-Always on availability groups: The Always On availability groups feature is a high-availability and disaster-recovery solution that provides an enterprise-grade alternative to database mirroring.
-Introduced in SQL Server 2012 (11.x), Always On availability groups maximizes the availability of a set of user databases for an enterprise.
-An availability group supports a failover environment for a discrete set of user databases, known as availability databases, that fail over together.
-An availability group supports a set of read-write primary databases and one to eight sets of corresponding secondary databases.
+Always On Availability Groups: The Always On Availability Groups feature is a high-availability and disaster-recovery solution that provides an enterprise-grade alternative to database mirroring.
+Introduced in SQL Server 2012 (11.x), Always On Availability Groups maximize the availability of a set of user databases for an enterprise.
+An Availability Group supports a failover environment for a discrete set of user databases, known as availability databases, that fail over together.
+An Availability Group supports a set of read-write primary databases and one to eight sets of corresponding secondary databases.
 Optionally, secondary databases can be made available for read-only access and/or some backup operations.

 Availability group listener - A server name to which clients can connect in order to access a database in a primary or secondary replica of an Always On availability group.
 Availability group listeners direct incoming connections to the primary replica or to a read-only secondary replica

 In this workshop, you are going to build basic high availability cluster